sunsembrace/3tierDevOps/readme.md

 This will help us integrate postgreSQL later so we dont have to refactor everything again.

 Problem: Have to convert previous book test list into tables in the db using sqlaclehmy.
 Therefore have to update CRUD operations to use database so instead of appending into the books = ... [] we use SQLAlchemy sessions.

+Problem: Junior lvl not sure how to really create_tables.py files so using simple method like Base.metadata.create_all(bind=engine) to run it once - but feels too suboptimal.
+Solution: Touched on industry standard method using Alembic migrations and PLAN TO INTEGRATE LATER.